 If everything is not OK, then it's not the end.

 I have never stopped teaching.
-I spent five years with undergraduates (first at a small liberal arts college and a larger technical college), four years with adults at an online university, and most recently I was a classroom teacher for Math and Physics at an independent school outside of Boston for six years.
+I spent five years with undergraduates (first at a small liberal arts college and a larger technical college), four years with adults at an online university and most recently six years as a classroom teacher for Math and Physics at an independent school outside of Boston.

 Diverging Mathematics is my solution to where we are today.
 Educators and students are now working in a world that is more superficial than ever before.
-Artificial Intelligence will only make this worse by cluttering the internet and muddying the water with simplistic answers.
-Our goal is to give students a safe place to explore and wrestle with things that are difficult to fully understand.
+Artificial Intelligence will only make this worse by confidently offering answers with missing or dubious reasoning.
+My goal is to give students a safe place to explore and wrestle with things that are difficult to fully understand.